recent > Remote Viewing | Asha Ganpat

 Artist talk and potluck: Sat, June 10th, 4pm

-(artist talk will be moderated by Jason M. Stewart)
+(Link to the artist talk moderated by Jason M. Stewart)

 In her upcoming installation, Remote Viewing, artist Asha Ganpat transforms a raw attic space in Montclair, NJ into a place that conjures ideas of mysticism, ritual, and tradition.
 Ganpat states, “I am curious to see if some sense of human ritual universality can be appreciated.”
 The installation references topics of religion, the metaphysical, and the supernatural in a way that questions the notions of these practices.
 However, rather than denying or asserting one over another, they stand as amalgamations of ritual.

 Throughout the installation, Ganpat complicates modern technologies by combining low-tech renderings with high-tech ideas.
 This includes analog GIFs, microphone trees, and manually carved photographs that reference Kirlian Photography – a type of electrically charged photographic process believed to depict the aura of its subject.